Below are some of the most common questions from our travelers.

 The currency in Tanzania is the Tanzanian shilling.
 Please review the current exchange rate for the shilling.

 tip guides, porters, and cooks on safaris.
 Ask about suitable tips upon purchase of the safari.
 In restaurants, tip 10%.

 The best items to shop for in Tanzania are local handcrafts including pottery, Makonde carpets, sculptures, paintings, soapstone carvings, fabric, cloth paintings of Kilimanjaro, chests, and gems.
 Prices are not usually marked and bargaining is expected.

-Voltage: 230 V; Plugs D & G. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+Plugs D & G. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.